ArticlePDF Available

 Full-text available

 In this study, inter-simple sequence repeats (ISSR) and start codon targeted (SCoT) markers were used for genetic diversity and relationship analysis of nine Salvia species.
 Twenty-one and twenty selected ISSR and SCoT primers amplified 350 and 329 loci, respectively, of which all were polymorphic.
 The obtained average polymorphism information content (ISSR, 0.38; SCoT, 0.40), average band informativeness (ISSR, 16.67; SCoT, 16.45) and resolving power (ISSR, 9.75; SCoT, 12.52) revealed high genetic diversity prevailing among Salvia accessions.
-Considering the both ISSR and SCoT data, the species with the basic chromosomes number x = 8 showed higher values of the percentage polymorphism loci (PPL), the number of observed alleles (Na) and Shannon index value (I) than the other species.
-The partition of clusters in the neighbor-joining dendrogram based on ISSR, SCoT and combined data were similar and grouped all individuals into four clusters.
-However, the dendrogram generated based on SCoT separated individuals into sub-clusters in accordance with their species and section.
+Considering the ISSR and SCoT data, the species with a basic chromosome number of x = 8 showed higher values of the percentage polymorphism loci (PPL), the number of observed alleles (Na) and Shannon index (I) than the other species.
+The partition of clusters in the neighbour-joining dendrogram based on ISSR, SCoT and combined data was similar and grouped all individuals into four clusters.
+However, the dendrogram generated based on SCoT separated the individuals into sub-clusters in accordance with their species and section.
 The Mantel test revealed a similar polymorphism distribution pattern between ISSR and SCoT techniques, the correlation coefficient (r) was 0.83, and the results showed that both techniques were effective to assess the genetic diversity.
-Our results indicated that SCoT marker as a reliable and informative technique can be used for evaluation of genetic diversity and relationships among Salvia species.
+Our results indicated that SCoT markers can be used as a reliable and informative technique for evaluation of genetic diversity and relationships among Salvia species.

 Article